ectof/WaveUtilities/README.md

 # WaveUtils

-Some python programs for working with data output from Wavemetrics IGOR
+Some python programs for working with data output from Wavemetrics IGOR, written by Eoin O'Farrell.